fabianhick/travelynx/README.md

 will log that you have left the train at the specified station, but omit arrival time, delay, and other real-time data.
 At the moment, this data cannot be specified manually.

+## Docker-Compose
+You can also run travelynx using the Docker image or docker-compose (which also includes a postgres instance).

+Using docker-compose you should first configure your secret and the DB-passwort in the `.env`-file.
+In order to be able to send emails you should also configure sSMTP using the `ssmtp.conf`-file.
+After that you can start travelynx simply by running the following command:
+`docker-compose up -d`

+It should then be reachable on Port 8080.